warrenshea/warrenshea.github.io-dev/README.md

 http://warrenshea.github.io fills a very specific need for my online presence.

-[warrenshea.com](http://www.warrenshea.com) is my professional online portfolio and resume.
+[warrenshea.com](http://www.warrenshea.com) is my professional online portfolio and resume from 2010.

 [worldofwarren.com](http://www.worldofwarren.com) is my hobby page - to write about the things that bring me joy.

-Finally, [warrenshea.github.io](http://warrenshea.github.io) is made to try things out, store useful code, build a custom framework, and possibly keep notes or other things that don't fall into the already defined areas.

 ## Contributors